raspberrypi/documentation/configuration/raspi-config.md

 #### Change Keyboard Layout

-Selecting this option should automatically detect your keyboard layout.
-Note this take a few seconds and returns you to the configuration tool options screen without feedback.

 This option opens another menu which allows you to select your keyboard layout.
 It is slow to display, while it reads all the keyboard types.
 Changes usually take effect immediately, but may require a reboot.

 ### Enable Camera